Crimes Against Humanity Initiative: Phase three

-The Proposed Convention on the Prevention and Punishment of Crimes Against Humanity
+Proposed Convention on the Prevention and Punishment of Crimes Against Humanity

 The Proposed Convention on the Prevention and Punishment of Crimes Against Humanity is a model treaty developed by the Crimes Against Humanity initiative.
 It contains 27 articles and 6 annexes.
 Echoing its 1907 forebear, it also contains its own "Martens Clause" in the Preamble.
 The Proposed Convention builds upon and complements the ICC Statute by retaining the Rome Statute definition of crimes against humanity, but has added robust interstate cooperation, extradition, and mutual legal assistance provisions in Annexes 2-6.
 Universal jurisdiction was retained (but is not mandatory), and the Rome Statute served as a model for several additional provisions, including Articles 4-7 (Responsibility, Official Capacity, Non-Application of Statute of Limitations) and with respect to final clauses.
 Other provisions draw on international criminal law and human rights instruments more broadly, including the Enforced Disappearance Convention, the Terrorist Bombings Convention, the Convention Against Torture, the UN Conventions on Corruption and Organized Crime, the European Transfer of Proceedings Convention, and the Inter-American Criminal Sentences Convention.
 The Proposed Convention provides for State as well as individual responsibility, and would vest jurisdiction in the International Court of Justice to resolve differences as to interpretation and application of the Proposed Convention.

-Phase Four
+Phase four

 The fourth phase included the promotion of the Proposed Convention as part of a broader global awareness campaign and assistance to the U.N.
 International Law Commission's work on drafting articles on crimes against humanity.
 In this phase, the Crimes Against Humanity Initiative aimed to raise global awareness of the need for an international convention on crimes against humanity, and to encourage the international community to adopt the Proposed Convention.
 The CAH Initiative has completed translations of the Proposed Convention in French, Spanish, Arabic, Russian, German, Chinese, and Portuguese, in order to widen the reach of the Initiative and the Proposed Convention.

 The Crimes Against Humanity Initiative Steering Committee has also reached out to national and international policy makers to begin a dialog about the strengths and benefits of the Proposed Convention and the responsibility of the international community to prevent and punish crimes against humanity.
 Members of the Steering Committee frequently present the Initiative to audiences in the United States and abroad.